DerKoun/bsnes-hd/README.md

 - **Demo video**: *Chrono Trigger* ending credits: [Beyond Time](https://www.youtube.com/watch?v=YE1gp6BWilg) by *retroprez* (youtube)
 - **Demo video**: *Chrono Trigger* ending credits: [Float Away](https://www.youtube.com/watch?v=Ss49vVbULOQ) by *retroprez* (youtube)

+Objects/Sprites will not be visible correctly in the widescreen areas.
+Fixing this will require ROM-hacks.
+Some technical information is available below.

 ### True color

-Color calculation are done at true color instead of the SNES color depth (3*8 instead of 3*5 bit).
+Color calculation are done at true color instead of the SNES color depth (3x8 instead of 3x5 bit).
 With the optional line color smoothing color "steps" turn into actual gradients (without influencing the sharpness of the artwork).

 ### Other high resolution features